zCloak-Network/zkid-login/packages/rpc/README.md

 # @zcloak/login-rpc

-This project define rpc for zkid-login protocol.
+This project defined rpc for zkid-login protocol.